kapil551/OOP_In_CPP/1__OOP_In_C++_Basics/2__Classes_And_Objects/README.md

     - A constructor with parameters is known as a "parameterized constructor".

     - A constructor without any parameters is known as the "default constructor".

+4. Static Class Members

+    - Static Class Attribute

+        - A static class attribute can be created by adding static keyword before the data type like this:

+            ```static data_type variable_name```

+    - Statice Class Function

+        - A static class function can be created in the same way by adding a static keyword before it.
+In this case, before the return type like this:

+            ```static return_type function_name(params) {
+                    //Function logic
+                }
+            ```

+    - There are certain class members(attributes & functions) which we may want to access without creating an object of that class.

+    - Note that static class members are not tied to any object and so cannot access any of the non-static class members.
+Static class members can however access other static class members.